hackclub/hackclub/workshops/backjack/README.md

    }
  }
 ```
- + let write an if staement that check if the total dealer card is bigger than 21 then it a bust for the dealer and the play win :
+ + let write an if statement that check if the total dealer card is bigger than 21 then it a bust for the dealer and the play win :
 ```C++
 while (Tl_Dl_card < 16) {
       Hit_Dealer_card();